Which dogs must be licensed?

 Are there any rabies clinics in the area?

 Yes.
-We have a small list available of rabies clinics which are being offered throughout the area in the coming months.
+We have a small list available of rabies clinics that are being offered throughout the area in the coming months.
 It is recommended that you attempt to contact the sponsor of these clinics prior to attending, to check the price and verify if any other information is needed in order to participate in the clinic.
-View our list of Area Rabies Clinics for 2018.